PHILADELPHIA — Looking on the bright side, guard Monta Ellis got some much-needed rest.

 As a result, the Warriors finish the roadie 1-4 and head into Wednesday's home game against San Antonio having lost seven of eight and dropping to 7-17 overall.
 Only 4-21 Minnesota has a worse record in the Western Conference.

 "I thought we competed in every game except this one," said assistant coach Keith Smart, who served as head coach during the five-game trip while Don Nelson remained in the Bay Area recovering from pneumonia.
-"Up until this game, we probably had three to five minutes
+"Up until this game, we probably had three to five minutes where we had bad play.
+Whereas (Monday) we had the entire first half of bad play on both sides of the ball."

 Before the game, Smart said Monday's contest was important because the Warriors could finish with a 2-3 trip knowing that two of the losses — at Chicago and Detroit — were games they should've won.
 That would've been a nice reward for the hard work they've put in and given them some feel-good headed into the Spurs game.